PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:08:09
+Last updated: 2024-04-02 17:08:43
-Random Quote: Whenever something negative happens to you, there is a deep lesson concealed within it. - Eckhart Tolle
+Random Quote: To be wrong is nothing unless you continue to remember it. - Confucius